nocpiun/calcium/README.md

 npm i
 ```

-If it throws error at this step, you can try:
+If it throws error at this step, try:

 ```bash
 npm i --force